Director: Jon Favreau

 Screenwriters: Drew Pearce and Shane Black

-Because Iron Man 3 is better.
-For one, Black figures out a way to probe Tony Stark’s troubled psyche without making him into an obnoxious bore, and the film is all the more psychologically compelling because of it.
-For another, by keeping the plot’s stakes from not becoming apocalyptically huge, Black instead finds the breathing room to introduce some surprisingly topical sociopolitical satire with a twist that is just too delicious to spoil even six months after the film’s opening weekend.
-Both Ben Kingsley and Guy Pearce seem to have the time of their lives as the film’s two heavies, and at long last, Gwyneth Paltrow’s Pepper Potts is allowed to do more than alternate between dewy love and measured exasperation.
+Think this is ranked too high?
+Well, hear me out.
+For one, co-writer-director Shane Black figures out a way to probe Tony Stark’s troubled psyche without making him into an obnoxious bore, and the film is all the more psychologically compelling because of it.
+For another, by keeping the plot’s stakes from not becoming apocalyptically huge, Black instead finds the breathing room to introduce some surprisingly topical sociopolitical satire with a twist that is just too delicious to spoil years after the film’s opening weekend.
+Both Ben Kingsley and Guy Pearce seem to have the time of their lives as the film’s two heavies, and, at long last, Gwyneth Paltrow’s Pepper Potts is allowed to do more than alternate between dewy love and measured exasperation.
 The action pops, the jokes are laugh-out-loud funny, and there is even an adorable kid sidekick who you don’t want to throttle for cutesifying the movie.
-What more do you want?
+What more could you want?